×

 For liver transplantation in kids, only 15-25% of the adult liver (which is the left lateral segment) may be required.

-What is the recovery time for the liver donor?
+What is the Recovery Time for the Liver Donor?

-The golden rule of organ donations is to not put the donor’s life at risk to save the life of the recipient.
-It is, therefore, of paramount importance, that:
+The golden rule of organ donations is not to put the donor’s life at risk to save the life of the recipient.
+It is, therefore, of paramount importance that:

 • The volunteer is counseled and explained in detail the whole process, with medical implications involved.